 Lindsay-Towner, V., 2011.
 A Virtual ethnography of the Black Flag Cafe: a forum for people who travel to dangerous places.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: